Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### Unit Cards

 These cards represent characters and creatures critical for both offence and defence.
 Unit cards have Attack and Defense values, as well as a defined Range (close, mid, or far).
+Units can only be deployed on to the battlefield.

 ### Upgrade Cards

 Upgrade cards enhance units and other cards, boosting their capabilities.
 Upgrade cards also have Attack and Defense values.
+Upgrade cards can be deployed onto the battlefield or loadout depending on the target of the upgrade.

 ### Asset Cards

 Asset cards provide ongoing effects that influence the battlefield.
 They have a Defense value to protect them.
+Asset cards can only be deployed to the loadout.

 ### Event Cards